raphlinus/raphlinus.github.io/_posts/2022-09-02-parallel-beziers.md

 ## Evaluation

 Somebody evaluating this work for use in production would care about several factors: accuracy of result, robustness, and performance.
-The interactive demo on this page speaks for itself: the results are accurate, the performance is quite good for interactive use, and it is robust (though I make no claims it handles all adversarial inputs corrects; that always tends to require extra work).
+The interactive demo on this page speaks for itself: the results are accurate, the performance is quite good for interactive use, and it is robust (though I make no claims it handles all adversarial inputs correctly; that always tends to require extra work).

 In terms of accuracy of result, this work is a dramatic advance over anything in the literature.
 I've implemented and compared it against two other techniques that are widely cited as reasonable approaches to this problem: [Tiller-Hanson] and the "shape control" approach of Yang and Huang.
 For generating a single segment, it can be considerably more accurate than either.